What is anti-social behaviour?

 - The Housing Services section has prepared an Anti Social Behaviour Policy as a result of a requirement of the Anti Social Behaviour Act 2003 that requires all Social Landlords to publish their policies on Anti Social Behaviour.
 This policy forms a strand of Dover District Council's overarching policy to deal effectively with Anti Social Behaviour.

-The Community Trigger can be used if you have reported at least three incidents of anti-social behaviour to a relevant organisation within the previous six months.
+The Anti-social Behaviour Case Review can be used if you have reported at least three incidents of anti-social behaviour to a relevant organisation within the previous six months.